OSEA & OSEASU Bargaining

 Management Offer

-OSEA management is proposing a 5% wage increase.
+OSEA management is proposing a 5% wage increase with a one time $1,000 bonus.

 Result

-OSEA members will continue to have inconsistent support as positions turnover and the organization's trust is damaged.
-Over the duraction of the last contract, 32 (out of 33) positions were vacated.
+OSEA members will continue to have inconsistent support as positions turn over and the organization's trust is damaged.
+Over the duration of the last contract, 32 (out of 33) positions were vacated.

 Insurance

 Management's proposal puts the burden of rising insurance rates onto our members.
-Some of our members will have insurance contribution rates above $1,000/mo.
-Under their proposal, with wages and insurance costs considered, four members take a loss in pay.
+Some of our members will have insurance contribution rates above $760/mo.
+Under their proposal, with wages and insurance costs considered, six members take a loss in pay.

 Penalty on Choice